-What are the best things to do in New Mexico on a budget?
+What are some things to do in New Mexico on a budget?

-There are several great things to do in New Mexico that are free or relatively inexpensive.
+There are several free or relatively inexpensive things to do here.
 One option is to swing by the Aztec Ruins National Monument, which is free to enter.
 Another option is to hike on one of the multitudes of trails throughout the state.